Basic reproduction number: Effective reproduction number

-Limitations of $R_0$
+Limitations of R_{0}

-Use of $R_0$ in the popular press has led to misunderstandings and distortions of its meaning. $R_0$ can be calculated from many different mathematical models.
+Use of $R_0$ in the popular press has led to misunderstandings and distortions of its meaning. $R_0$ can be calculated from many different mathematical models and can be calculated from a single model multiple ways.
 Each of these can give a different estimate of $R_0$, which needs to be interpreted in the context of that model.
 Therefore, the contagiousness of different infectious agents cannot be compared without recalculating $R_0$ with invariant assumptions. $R_0$ values for past outbreaks might not be valid for current outbreaks of the same disease.
 Generally speaking, $R_0$ can be used as a threshold, even if calculated with different methods: if $R_0 < 1$, the outbreak will die out, and if $R_0 > 1$, the outbreak will expand.
 In some cases, for some models, values of $R_0 < 1$ can still lead to self-perpetuating outbreaks.
 This is particularly problematic if there are intermediate vectors between hosts (as is the case for zoonoses), such as malaria.
 Therefore, comparisons between values from the "Values of $R_0$ of well-known contagious diseases" table should be conducted with caution.

 Although $R_0$ cannot be modified through vaccination or other changes in population susceptibility, it can vary based on a number of biological, sociobehavioral, and environmental factors.
 It can also be modified by physical distancing and other public policy or social interventions, although some historical definitions exclude any deliberate intervention in reducing disease transmission, including nonpharmacological interventions.
 And indeed, whether nonpharmacological interventions are included in $R_0$ often depends on the paper, disease, and what if any intervention is being studied.
 This creates some confusion, because $R_0$ is not a constant; whereas most mathematical parameters with "nought" subscripts are constants.

 $R$ depends on many factors, many of which need to be estimated.
 Each of these factors adds to uncertainty in estimates of $R$.
 Many of these factors are not important for informing public policy.
 Therefore, public policy may be better served by metrics similar to $R$, but which are more straightforward to estimate, such as doubling time or half-life ($t_{1/2}$).

 Methods used to calculate $R_0$ include the survival function, rearranging the largest eigenvalue of the Jacobian matrix, the next-generation method, calculations from the intrinsic growth rate, existence of the endemic equilibrium, the number of susceptibles at the endemic equilibrium, the average age of infection and the final size equation.
 Few of these methods agree with one another, even when starting with the same system of differential equations.
 Even fewer actually calculate the average number of secondary infections.
 Since $R_0$ is rarely observed in the field and is usually calculated via a mathematical model, this severely limits its usefulness.